newrelic/terraform-provider-newrelic/website/docs/r/notification_channel.html.markdown

 ```

 ~> **NOTE:** Sensitive data such as channel API keys, service keys, etc are not returned from the underlying API for security reasons and may not be set in state when importing.

+## Additional Information
+More information can be found in NewRelic [documentation](https://docs.newrelic.com/docs/alerts-applied-intelligence/notifications/notification-integrations/).